magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-44591-user-gets-error-when-trying-to-place-order-without-captcha-confirmation.md

 ## Issue

-The user gets an error when trying to place an order without CAPTCHA confirmation.
+The user gets errors when trying to place an order without CAPTCHA confirmation.

 <ins>Steps to reproduce</ins>: